-A Canadian decision that does have greater relevance is the decision in Monart Corporation v Minister of National Revenue [1967] CTC 263.
+A Canadian decision that is potentially relevant is the decision in Monart Corporation v Minister of National Revenue [1967] CTC 263.
 The taxpayer in that case owned a large office building.
 One of its tenants, occupying one-tenth of the leased floor area of the building, gave notice that it was going to vacate and the taxpayer accepted \$75,000 to cancel the lease for the remaining six years of its term.
 The Court concluded that the sum of \$75,000 paid to the taxpayer was in lieu of future rent and was also in the nature of profit derived from a property or business of the taxpayer.
 It was therefore assessable to the taxpayer.

-Although Canadian and New Zealand law differs on the characterisation of a lease asset, for present purposes it is relevant to note that Dumoulin J in Monart Corporation stated that the taxpayer corporation's, "raison d'être, and sole pursuit, consist in the business of renting office accommodation".
+Although Canadian and New Zealand law differs on the characterisation of a lease asset (and the Privy Council in Wattie expressed some doubt as to whether Canadian law in this area could be applied in New Zealand), for present purposes it is relevant to note that Dumoulin J in Monart Corporation stated that the taxpayer corporation's, "raison d'être, and sole pursuit, consist in the business of renting office accommodation".
 His Honour then went on to expressly accept the submission of counsel for the respondent that (at page 271):